 The UA Basic Training will provide users with relevant theoretical knowledge on how to operate their UA safely.
-The training will take about one to two hours to complete.
+The training will take about 2 hours to complete.
 Upon successful completion of the training, users will be issued with a UA Basic Training certificate.

 If your organisation is interested in conducting UA-related training, please click here.